fusion809/simplex/README.md

-# Simplex method repo
+# Simplex method
-This repository contains code I have written to solve linear programming problems using the simplex method.
+This repository contains a webpage I have written to solve linear programming problems using the simplex method.

 As of 2 November 2020 this solver supports:
 * Printing messages indicating whether the solution is: